Hydromagnetic waves in an expanding universe -- cosmological MHD code tests using analytic solutions: Acknowledgements

 \section{Acknowledgements}

-T.B. thanks Rüdiger Pakmor and Christoph Pfrommer for sharing their expertise on cosmological simulations and Martin Sparre for the suggestion to illustrate the merits of testing by artificially introducing a code bug in \textsc{arepo}.
+TB thanks the reviewer, Federico Stasyszyn, for very useful comments which helped improve the manuscript.
+TB thanks Rüdiger Pakmor and Christoph Pfrommer for sharing their expertise on cosmological simulations and Martin Sparre for the suggestion to illustrate the merits of testing by artificially introducing a code bug in \textsc{arepo}.